andreagavazzi/ag_perseverance/README.md

 # Background

-Perseverance is my version of a motorized model of Mars rovers Perseverance (and Curiosity) .
+Perseverance is my version of a motorized model of Mars rovers Perseverance.
 It faithfully reproduces the [Rocker-Bogie suspension kinematics](https://en.wikipedia.org/wiki/Rocker-bogie) of real rovers and it is intended to be an hardware platform for future software projects in autonomous operations and IA development.